 You don't have to spend a ton of money for true wireless Bluetooth 5.0 earbuds.
 You may not experience the same call quality that you go with a more expensive pair, and there is no ANC feature.

-You do get up to five hours of usage from a single charge, plus an extra 60 hours from the charging case.
-Not that you're taking Zoom calls in the rain, but if you use these for working out, the IPX7 water resistance will come in handy.
+You get up to five hours of usage from a single charge, plus an extra 60 hours from the charging case.
+It is not that you're taking Zoom calls in the rain, but if you use them for working out, the IPX7 water resistance will come in handy.
 Whichever device you're using them with, these earbuds will "remember" and reconnect automatically.

 - Great price

 - Bluetooth 5.0 for advanced connection

 - Five hours of use plus an extra 60 from the charging case

 - No ANC

 Best with Ear Hooks: Powerbeats Pro Wireless Earphones